Our best selling bath bomb 7 years straight!

 STEP 2: Mix cold water into your dry mixture

-- Put half your dry mixture into a small bowl.
+- Put half your dry mixture into a small bowl and add 1/2 T cold water.

-- Add 1/2 T Cold water and mix just until water is dispersed.
+- Mix just enough that the water is evenly dispersed and no more.
 You will notice the color has darkened and distributed more evenly.

 - Test your wet/dry ratio: take a handful of mix and squeeze it in your fist.
 When you open your hand does it hold its shape or does it fall apart like dry sand?
 If it holds it shape, go ahead to the next step.
 If it crumble like dry sand, add a little more water and mix.